 When should I get screened?

 By age 40, you should talk with your doctor about your risk level and discuss which colon cancer screening option is right for you based on your family medical history.
 Men and women of average risk should start screenings by age 45, but many people may need to be screened sooner.
 If you do not have a doctor, contact your local health department.

 For more information on screening ages click here.

 There are two types of stool-based screening tests that check for blood in your stool: the FOBT (sensitive guaiac test or sensitive fecal occult blood test) and the FIT (fecal immunochemical test).
 These tests should be done once a year.
 A positive test requires further testing.
 Cologuard is a new stool DNA test that is done every three years.
 It may also be used between colonoscopy as an extra measure with some insurers.

-Colon tests include the colonoscopy, flexible sigmoidoscopy, and virtual colonoscopy.
-While all three of these tests allow doctors to check for polyps and cancer, the colonoscopy is the only test that allows the doctor to check inside the entire colon and remove polyps.
+Colon tests include colonoscopy, flexible sigmoidoscopy, and virtual colonoscopy.
+While all three of these tests allow doctors to check for polyps and cancer, colonoscopy is the only test that allows the doctor to check inside the entire colon and remove polyps.

 For additional information on the above tests click here.

 All preventative tests are covered by the Affordable Care Act (ACA), including screening tests for cancers.
 Many of your screening/test options are covered.